Updated April 2021.

 …It ought to be the case that the worst-managed shops close and the best-managed shops branch out and prosper.
 That way more people would end up working for managers who know what they’re doing, rather than managers who happen to have inherited a license.
 Such competition-stifling rules are not unheard of in the United States.
 An idiosyncratic regulatory framework explains why you’ve traditionally had to buy a car from a locally owned car dealership rather than from a national retail chain or directly from a manufacturer.
 But the fact that most Americans work at companies with more than 250 employees while almost 70 percent of Italians work at firms with fewer than 50 highlights the scale of the difference.
 The strength of the Nordic and Anglophone models, from an entrepreneurial perspective, is that these are the places where it’s easiest to start a business and also the places where it’s easiest for one to grow.

-Another key reason why rich nations are dominated by large companies is that we have institutions that are better at allowing small businesses grow into large ones.
-Poor countries have too many entrepreneurs because it is almost impossible to grow a business larger than about 10 employees.
-Microfinance has been a big disappointment in economic development because it hasn’t helped small businesses create the economies of scale that they need to become highly productive, and most countries have laws that hinder small businesses from growing.
+Another key reason why rich nations are dominated by large companies is that we have better institutions that are more effective at allowing small businesses become more bureaucratic and grow into large businesses.
+Poor countries have too many entrepreneurs because they have regulations and other institutions that make it almost impossible for an entrepreneur to grow a business that is big enough to hire employees from outside of the family.
+Poor countries tend to have laws that hinder small businesses from growing and education systems that do not train people to become managers and banking systems that exclude growing medium-sized enterprises.
+Microfinance has been great for entrepreneurs, but it is a big disappointment in economic development because it hasn’t helped small businesses achieve economies of scale and become highly productive.
 So microfinance has alleviated extreme poverty, but it has not helped poor people raise their productivity up to middle-class levels because they cannot grow businesses beyond the micro-level.
+They need more medium-level finance.

-The few big businesses that do exist in poor countries are run by elites who don’t want competition from upstart new companies and they favor laws that limit competition.
-Carlos Slim of Mexico became the richest man in the world by running the biggest company in Mexico, América Móvil, but he only became so rich by having near monopoly control over running Mexican telecommunications.
-If the Mexican government were less corrupt it would encourage more competition or otherwise redistribute Carlos Slim’s monopoly profits back to the Mexican people.
+One reason nations often regulate mid-sized businesses out of existence is that big businesses are run by elites who don’t want competition from upstart new companies and they favor laws that limit competition.
+This is particularly true in poor countries that often have a few enormous companies.
+Carlos Slim of Mexico became the richest man in the world by running the biggest company in Mexico, but he only became so rich by having near monopoly control over Mexican telecommunications.
+If the Mexican government were less corrupt it would encourage more competition like America did when the US government broke up the ATT monopoly to increase competition.
 Big is only beautiful if the benefits don’t merely trickle down from the billionaires in the commanding heights, but flow among all citizens.
-In Mexico, more equality could increase efficiency (productivity).
+In Mexico, more equality could increase efficiency.

 Another reason why large businesses are less successful in poor countries is that they lack agglomeration economies because they lack a large number of medium-sized businesses that are common in rich countries.
 Agglomeration economies are the benefits of the business ecosystem that provide support services and inputs for other businesses.
 It is easier for giant banks to locate in New York City than in Des Moines Iowa because New York has specialized accounting firms, legal services, technology support, electronic markets, and amenities like entertainment that attract skilled workers.
 Those support services produce a kind of economy of scale that makes New York more productive for banking than most other places on earth.
 Similarly, silicon valley has produced an ecosystem of medium-sized businesses that support one another and make each other more innovative and productive through the agglomeration economies that come from their complementary services and products.

-- Do the research that increases productivity and living standards.
-The 700 largest multinationals firms account for close to 70% of world business R&D spending (UN World Investment Report, 2005).
+- Do almost all of the research that increases productivity and living standards.
+The 700 largest multinationals firms account for close to 70% of the world’s business R&D spending (UN World Investment Report, 2005).
+Large firms also get more results per dollar of R&D spending.
+By comparison, big government accounts for roughly a third of total global R&D, so big business is the big kahuna in R&D.

-- A recent paper found that big established companies account for 2/3 of innovation.
-Smaller challengers are important though because challengers give the big incumbents more incentive to innovate.
-For example, Goettler and Gordon argued that copycat chip maker AMD forced Intel to innovate to keep ahead.
+- Account for 2/3 of innovation.
+Smaller challengers are important because challengers give the big incumbents more incentive to innovate.
+For example, Goettler and Gordon argued that copycat chip maker AMD forced Intel to innovate to keep ahead, but it is mid-sized companies that disrupt the big companies, not individual entreprenurs.

 - May be more friendly towards women and minorities.
 For example, Goldin and Katz (2012) found that as the pharmacy industry consolidated into large chains, more women entered the field in part because larger pharmacy chains have better human resource policies that made the field better for women.